Shaders

 You may need to read the introduction article before this one.

-• Fragment shaders run once for each fragment (pixel).
+- Fragment shaders run once for each fragment.
 Their purpose is to compute the color of the fragment.
+If the resolution of the canvas matches its physical size, a fragment is equivalent to a pixel.

-• The return value of the vertex shader represents the position of the vertex in clip space, which is a coordinate system that represents the rendering context in the range [1,1][-1,1].
-Everything outside of clip space is clipped (not rasterized).
+- The vertex shader runs a certain amount of times depending on what type of primitive is being rendered.
+Each time it runs, it computes the position of a vertex in clip space, which is a coordinate system that represents the canvas in the range on each axis.
 The negative boundaries for each direction are left, down, and near, respectively.
-The first three values are automatically divided by the fourth.
+Clip space coordinates are also sometimes called normalized device coordinates.

-• The return value of the fragment shader represents the color of the fragment in color space, which organizes the red, green, blue, and alpha values of the color in the range [0,1][0,1].
+- The fragment shader runs once for each remaining fragment.
+Each time it runs, it computes the color of the fragment in color space, which organizes each of the red, green, blue, and alpha values of the color in the range .

 GLSL